bobblanchett/WarpWar_Mailing_List_Archive/README.md

 The Groups.io warpwar group is at https://groups.io/g/warpwar/

-A small low traffic Google+ warpwar group has also been setup
+A small low traffic Google+ warpwar group has also been setup at

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU4NjM5NzIzNF19
+eyJoaXN0b3J5IjpbLTEyMzYzMDc0NzVdfQ==
 -->